 We are Shari Due and Mona Maser.
-Seven years ago a chance meeting at Fort Collins Public Media, where Due was making promos for the station and Mona was volunteering, led to a partnership that eventually resulted in this co-producer relationship.
+Nine years ago a chance meeting at Fort Collins Public Media, where Due was making promos for the station and Mona was volunteering, led to a partnership that eventually resulted in this co-producer relationship.

 Shari Due is a documentary filmmaker, media instructor, and freelance video producer.